silverbulletmd/silverbullet/website/Guide/Journaling.md

 This works for any kind of page: people, projects, concepts, books.
 Your journal becomes the connective tissue between all your topics.

 # 4. Query your journal
-Use [[Space Lua/Lua Integrated Query]] to pull insights from your journal pages.
+Use [[Space Lua/Integrated Query]] to pull insights from your journal pages.
 For example, show recent journal entries on your [[Index Page]]:

 ```lua
 ${template.each(query[[